 You also use this module to assign time-off rules to specific agents.
 Agents can have multiple time-off rules assigned, each with its own time-off type.

 Configure Time Off Rules

-To learn how to create and configure Time Off rules, see the topic Policies > Time-Off Rules in WFM Configuration Utility Help.
+To learn how to create and configure Time Off rules, see the topic Policies > "Time-Off Rules" topic in WFM Web for Supervisors Help.